DanielJones6736/NLP-Bookkeeping/README.md

 ## Project Overview

 - **User Interface**: A graphical user interface (GUI) allows users to input prompts in natural language.
-- **Backend**: The backend is implemented using Python's FastAPI framework, which processes the user input and interacts with the database.
+- **Backend**: The backend is implemented using Python's FastAPI framework, which processes the user input, interacts with the database, and calls the Google Gemini API.
 - **Database**: A simple CSV file is used to simulate a database.
 This choice was made to keep the project focused on NLP and avoid the complexity of implementing a full-fledged database.

 ## Key Features